StianPost/StianPost/README.md

 # Hi there 👋

-I am a Front-End student at Noroff
+I am a Front-End student at Noroff.
+I enjoy coding more than design, but I still got a long way to go.

 ## Front End Languages